Ettore Majorana: Final work

-Majorana's last-published paper, in 1937, this time in Italian, was an elaboration of a symmetrical theory of electrons and positrons.

-In 1937, Majorana predicted that in the class of particles known as fermions, there should be particles that are their own antiparticles.
+Majorana's last-published paper, in 1937, was an elaboration of a symmetrical theory of electrons and positrons.
+He predicted that in the class of particles known as fermions, there should be particles that are their own antiparticles.

 Solution of the Majorana equation yields those particles, now referred to as Majorana fermions.
 There has been speculation that at least some part of the "missing mass" in the universe, which cannot be detected except by inference from its gravitational influence, may be composed of Majorana particles.